-$^{35}$ This is essentially the specification in Pakes (2017).
-While it complements the interpretation of RV results, its properties as a testing procedure are less appealing than those of RV (Duarte et al., 2021).
+37This is essentially the specification in Pakes (2017).
+Although it complements the interpretation of RV results, its properties as a testing procedure are less appealing than those of RV (Duarte et al., 2023).
+See also Magnolfi and Sullivan (2022) for a comparison of testing and estimation approaches.

-First, we consider different sets of instruments for testing, including the set of instruments we use for demand, and a set of instruments that does not use data on political connections.
-For all these alternative instruments, the testing results are either in line with the results of Table 8, or the instruments are weak for testing and thus provide unreliable inference.
+Finally, we investigate two other dimensions of the robustness of our results in Appendix B. First, we consider different sets of instruments for testing, including the set of instruments we use for demand and a set of instruments that do not use data on political connections.
+For all these alternative instruments, the test results (in Appendix Table 20) are in line with the results of Table 7, or the instruments are weak for testing and thus provide unreliable inference.
 Second, notice that our model relies on the maintained assumption that Coop's competitors maximize their profits.
-As a placebo test on our method, we perform RV for the main for-profit supermarket groups, evaluating the same models that we consider for Coop in Table 9.
-The results of this exercise indicate that the conduct of Coop's competitors is better explained by profit maximization.
+As a placebo test, we perform RV for the main forprofit supermarket chains, evaluating the same models that we consider for Coop in Table 8.
+The results of this exercise (in Appendix Table 22) indicate that the conduct of Coop's competitors is better explained by profit maximization.